MRVDH/picnic-api/README.md

 getProduct (productId)

 /**
- * Retreives product images from the server.
+ * Retreives product images from the server as an arrayBuffer.
  * @param {String} imageId The image id to retreive.
  * @param {String} size The size of the image to return.
  */
 getImage (imageId, size)

+/**
+ * Retreives product images from the server ad a DataUri.
+ * @param {String} imageId The image id to retreive.
+ * @param {String} size The size of the image to return.
+ */
+getImageAsDataUri (imageId, size)

 /**
  * Returns the catgories.